CathalD/BlueCarbon_Eelgrass_Workshop/03_Field_Methods/README.md

 </p>

-*Instructions for a do-it-yourself extrusion device using common plumbing elements found at your local home hardware store.
+*Instructions for a do-it-yourself extrusion device using common plumbing elements found at your local hardware store.
 Ensure the proportions match those of the PVC pipe you are using.*

 <p align="center">